 Because for most people, having a simple fatty liver doesn’t cause sickness related to the liver, whereas those with NASH have inflammation and injury to their liver cells.
 This increases the risk of progression to more serious conditions like fibrosis (scarring) of the liver, cirrhosis, and liver cancer.
 NASH cirrhosis is expected to be the number one reason for liver transplant within the next year.
 Luckily, most people with NAFLD have simple fatty liver and not NASH; it is estimated that 3% to 7% of the US population has NASH.

-It takes a liver biopsy to know if a person has simple fatty liver or NASH.
+It takes a liver biopsy to know if a person has a simple fatty liver or NASH.
 But the possible (though infrequent) complications and cost of a liver biopsy make this impractical to do for everyone with NAFLD.

 Scientists are trying to find noninvasive ways to identify who is at the greatest risk for fibrosis, and thus who should go on to have a liver biopsy.
-Possible approaches include biomarkers and scoring systems based on blood tests (such as the NAFLD fibrosis score and Fibrosis-4 index), as well as elastography (a technology which uses soundwaves to estimate fibrosis based on the stiffness of the liver).
+Possible approaches include biomarkers and scoring systems based on blood tests (such as the NAFLD fibrosis score and Fibrosis-4 index), as well as elastography (a technology that uses soundwaves to estimate fibrosis based on the stiffness of the liver).

 If you don’t get treatment for the disease, it can get worse eventually.
 But how exactly do the conditions turn bad?
 Let’s understand it.

-Excess fat present in your liver can lead to inflammation.
+The excess fat present in your liver can lead to inflammation.
 This, later on, leads to scar tissue development or cirrhosis in your liver.
 It happens due to inflammation.

 In response to it, your liver tries to halt inflammation.
 The situation produces scarring areas or fibrosis.
 If the infection spreads, then it starts to damage other healthy tissues in your liver.